Book cover for UNASSIMILABLE: An Asian Diasporic Manifesto for the 21st Century by Bianca Mabute-Louie

 “Forthright, intelligent, researched, and yet so full of soul and heart — this is text we’ll refer to for a long while.”

-—Cinelle Barnes, author of Monsoon Mansion, Malaya, and A Measure Of Belonginga
+—Cinelle Barnes, author of Monsoon Mansion, Malaya, and A Measure Of Belonging

 “What a profound reading experience to feel held and challenged in equal measure.
 Balancing rigorous scholarship with personal vulnerability, Mabute-Louie calls us to wider political community, to action, to our whole and best selves.”